Please find driving directions below the main text

 The site was renovated from 2013 to 2016, including a new modern wing that multiplied the exhibition space.
 Roughly 1/3 is reserved for the permanent collection while 2/3 is available for temporary exhibitions on the upper floor.

 At arrival we welcome our members in the museum’s auditorium, where we first hold our association’s Annual General Meeting.
+After the meeting two city guides (Fr/Eng) will show us the permanent collection.

 We take lunch in the restaurant of the nearby ‘Congres Hotel Van der Valk’.